bertrandom/chrome-cookies-secure/README.md

 Cookie order tries to follow [RFC 6265 - Section 5.4, step 2](http://tools.ietf.org/html/rfc6265#section-5.4) as best as possible.

-## Optional Dependencies

-Because this package is designed to work cross-platform, two operating system specific dependencies are declared as `optionalDependencies`.

-If you are working on these platforms you should install these manually after running `npm i`.

-### For Windows

-- `win-dpapi` is required
-- `npm i win-dpapi@1.1.0`

-### For macOS

-- `keytar` is required
-- `npm i keytar@7.9.0`

 ## Examples

 basic usage